 TASC test results

-The TASC exam is one of three available high school equivalency (HSE) exams in the U.S. and four states are using the TASC exam for this purpose.
-You can take the exam in a paper-and-pencil format or in a computerized format.
+The TASC exam is one of three available high school equivalency (HSE) exams in the U.S. and three states are using the TASC exam for this purpose.
+You can take the exam in a paper-and-pencil format or in a computerized format but New Jersey and West Virginia only offer computer-based testing.

 The TASC exam offers adults that couldn’t complete high school another opportunity to earn a credential that is all across North America respected and accepted in the same way as a regular high school diploma.